-With adequate upkeep, your air conditioner will offer worry-free cooling for years.
-But, just like any other appliance in your home, it will eventually need to be replaced.
-Knowing when to get a new one is important to avoid pricey repairs, higher energy bills and interruptions to your comfort.
+With adequate upkeep, your air conditioner will provide worry-free cooling for a long time.
+But, similar to any other thing in your home, it will eventually need to be updated.
+Knowing when to get a new one is important to skip pricey repairs, costly utility bills and interruptions to your comfort.

-When it includes being cool and your house’s energy efficiency, our West Jefferson Plumbing and Heating, Inc. specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner needs to be replaced.
-Here are a few points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your home’s energy efficiency, our West Jefferson Plumbing and Heating, Inc. pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to start preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a replacement.
+In most instances, the Department of Energy says most air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.

 Trustworthiness

-How dependable is your air conditioner?
-Does it cool well, even on the toastiest days?
+How trustworthy is your air conditioner?
+Does it cool reliably, even on the toastiest days?
 Or is it frequently malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to initiate considering getting an updated one.
+When your air conditioner starts becoming less trustworthy it’s time to initiate thinking about getting an updated one.

 Repair Expenses

-Over your air conditioner’s life cycle, it’s normal for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just install a new one.
+Over your air conditioner’s life cycle, it’s anticipated for it to need a few little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how proficiently it consumes electricity to make cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal guidelines.
-However, your air conditioner becomes less efficient as it gets older.
+Every air conditioner has a SEER rating, which measures how efficiently it uses electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal guidelines.
+However, your air conditioner becomes inefficient as it gets older.

-As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are typically costlier but could pay for themselves over the years through improved energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but may pay for themselves over the years through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you continuously dialing down the temperature to remain cool?
-An aging air conditioner may have problems keeping your residence comfy as a result of reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to adjust your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you often dialing down the temperature to remain cool?
+An older air conditioner may have trouble keeping your residence comfy due to reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of cooling at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+If noise is a concern, call us about installing a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a smart method to maximize your energy efficiency, with minimal effort needed from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for very little.
-Most of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and change temps as necessary.
+Adding a smart thermostat is a good way to maximize your energy efficiency, with not much effort required from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for not much.
+The majority of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and change temperatures as necessary.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will show the refrigerant type.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, solving the problem will be pricey.
-That’s due to the fact Freon is only available in limited, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
+That’s because Freon is only available in reduced, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up as time passes.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up over the years.

-We are aware that air conditioner cost is your top question.
-That’s why partnering with West Jefferson Plumbing and Heating, Inc. for air conditioning installation in West Jefferson and surrounding areas is easy and affordable.
-Our technicians will help you choose the right model for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your number one question.
+That’s why partnering with West Jefferson Plumbing and Heating, Inc. for air conditioning installation in West Jefferson and surrounding areas is simple and affordable.
+Our techs will help you find the right option for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.